 - Be open to learning.
 We are all either growing or dying professionally.
 If you think that you are standing still, you are wrong because the market is moving forward and those that do not change and adopt will not be successful.

-raining.
+Training.
 What do you know, what don’t you know, and how can you always be learning?
 Even Hall of Fame baseball players are always in training.
 They go to spring training for a month, get to the park early to practice before every game, and practice during the off-season.
 They have trainers and coaches working with them every day.

 The same is true for us: As sales professionals, we are never “trained”; we are always “in training.”
 Here are some ways to keep your training sharp:

 - Sit in on webinars.
 Senior Living SMART offers webinars-on-demand to allow our members to stay current with the latest industry trends.
-In fact, we offer free live webinars on the 1st and 3rd Thursday of every month – be sure to sign up!

 - Attend industry conferences.